jj230/jj230/azure-soc.md

 <img src="https://github.com/jj230/Azure-SOC/assets/93885534/6e195d27-ee5a-40a8-95b0-5476f3e06b69" alt="Azure Cloud Honeynet" width="563">

 </div>
+I decided to create this virtual network, set up and manage a SIEM, and implement security controls, because I wanted to better understand cloud environments.
+I wanted to get a visual picture of how the environment, the logs, the SIEM, the firewalls (or NSGs), the security controls and the frameworks all come together.
+I knew Azure was a popular cloud service and I knew once I figured out how something works in one environment, I'd be able to transfer that knowledge to a similar tool, such as AWS.

-In this project, I created a small honeynet in Azure.
-I set up a Log Analytics workspace to ingest the resources' logs and connected it to Microsoft Sentinel.
-Within Sentinel, I built attack maps and created trigger alerts.
+In this project, I designed a purposely insecure environment (a small honeynet) in Azure, set up a Log Analytics workspace, configured logging, set up Microsoft Sentinel (SIEM), built workbooks with attack maps, created alerts that would document incidents, and triaged and responded to these incidents.
 I initially designed the network so that all traffic was allowed through.

-After a 72 hour period, I analyzed the incidents and events in Sentinel, responded to them, and gathered the attack metrics.
-After the 72 attack period, I updated my configurations in Azure to monitor the safety score of the network in comparison to NIST 800-53, then followed some of its recommendations for how to harden the environment.
-After hardening, I waited until the following weekend to take the after-hardening attack metrics, because I wanted to compare the metrics during similar traffic times.
+After a 72 hour period of outside attacks, I enabled NIST 800-53 into Defender for Cloud, then followed some of its suggestions to secure the environment.
+I added an NSG around my subnet, I enabled Private Endpoints & firewalls on my storage blob and Key Vault, while also setting up private links for them.
+I then modified the rules in my VMs' NSGs to block unwanted traffic.
+I then observed my logs and alerts for 72 hours to visualize the difference.

 #### The metrics I analyzed were: